Are candidates seeing your job ad? Make these changes

 It might sound obvious, but it’s important to make sure your job ad is classified right.
 If you’re not sure of the classification and sub-classification, you can find out: “Run a keyword search on SEEK for the same job you want to advertise and see what classification and sub-classification the majority of hirers are posting it under,” Mouat says.

-It’s also worth looking at some at ads for similar roles to double check you’re using a job title that’s well known in the market.
-“That’s important for our search relevance algorithms to surface your ad to the most relevant candidates,” say Mouat.
+It’s also worth looking at some ads for similar roles to double check you’re using a job title that’s well known in the market.
+“That’s important for our search relevance algorithms to surface your ad to the most relevant candidates,” says Mouat.

 5 easy ways to supercharge your job ad

-1. A clear, concise and market-relevant job title: Remember, the most effective job titles avoid unnecessary text, buzzwords and jargon, or internal role titles.
+A clear, concise and market-relevant job title: Remember, the most effective job titles avoid unnecessary text, buzz words and jargon, or internal role titles.

 How one company boosted engagement and applications

-Tink adapted her job ads to ensure the short job description was customised to attract potential candidates and increased the use of action words.
+Tink adjusted her job ads to ensure the short description was highly targeted, using clear, action-driven language that speaks directly to the candidate’s experience and the outcomes of the role.

 While it can feel daunting to think about changing the way you write job ads, Tink’s experience shows that simple tweaks can make a big difference.

-If you’re advertising for roles now, try some of these simple adjustments to optimise your ad.
-A job ad plays a crucial part in in finding the right person for a role, and ensuring your job ad is as appealing as possible will make it an even more effective tool for attracting talent.
+If you’re advertising a job now, try some of these simple adjustments to optimise your ad.
+A job ad plays a crucial part in finding the right person for a role, and ensuring your job ad is as appealing as possible will make it an even more effective tool for attracting talent.